fshowalter/movielog-archive/reviews/friday-the-13th-part-vii-the-new-blood-1988.md

 The pier crumbles down, taking the dad with it.
 We flash forward to the little girl, now seventeen[^2].
 Her name is Tina.
 She hasn’t been back to Crystal Lake since that day.
 She's returning now, along with her mother, at the coaxing of her smarmy psychiatrist, Dr. Crews.
 The good doctor says she must confront the death of her father by revisiting the scene.

 Tina and her mother arrive at the lake house.
 Dr. Crews is there waiting.
 There's also a house full of teens next door.
 One of them takes an instant interest in Tina.
-Perhaps he sees something we don't.
+He must see something we don't.

 A few needless scenes later, Tina inadvertently wakes up Jason via her telekinesis[^3].
 Jason sets to work massacring the teens next door[^4].